katarinako01/DL_LLM_fine_tuning/README.md

 # Lithuanian Geography QA for LLaMA 3.1 8B QLoRA Fine-Tuning

+Lithuanian is a low-resource language in the NLP landscape, it remains underrepresented in LLM training data.
+Prior work has shown that leading open-weight models produce 8.01 grammatical errors and 4.28 invented words per 100 words when generating Lithuanian text (Kapočiūtė-Dzikienė et al., 2025).
+No publicly available Lithuanian geography QA dataset exists, making this a good contribution that can serve as:

+- A fine-tuning resource for improving Lithuanian instruction-following in LLMs
+- A template for constructing similar datasets for other low-resource languages using synthetic annotation pipelines

-Fine-tuning LLaMA 3.1 8B with QLoRA on a curated Lithuanian geography question-answer dataset to improve instruction-following in a low-resource language.
+Main objective: Fine-tuning LLaMA 3.1 8B with QLoRA on a curated Lithuanian geography question-answer dataset to improve instruction-following in a low-resource language.

 ## Structure